Tech Neck Treatment in San Diego

 Chiropractic Adjustments at the Cervicothoracic Junction

 Precise, low-force adjustments restore motion to the segments where the cervical spine meets the thoracic spine.
-This is the zone that locks first under screen posture, and the zone that has to move before the rest of the correction can hold.
+This is the zone that locks first under screen posture, and the zone that must move before anything else can change.

 Postural Retraining for Desk & Screen Work